Supreme Council of the Cultural Revolution

 The full members of the SCCR are appointed by the Leader of the Islamic Republic.
 Its legal members are the heads of the three branches of the government, the Minister of Culture and Islamic Guidance, the Minister of Science, the Minister of Health, the Minister of Education, the Minister of Sports and Youth Affairs, the Vice President, the head of the Radio and Television Organization (IRIB), head of the Islamic Propaganda Organization, head of the Organization of Islamic Culture and Communication, head of the the Supreme Leader’s Representation offices in Universities, head of the University Jihad Organization, head of the Women's Social Cultural Council, chancellor of the Islamic Azad University and heads of parliament’s cultural, education and research, and health.

 The Council is chaired by the president.
-The current secretary of this institution is Saeed Reza Ameli Renani.
+The secretary of this institution was Saeed Reza Ameli Renani until January 17, 2023.
+The current secretary of this institution is Abdol Hossein Khosro Panah Dezfuli.

 These violations may only be part of the human rights violations in which this institution has been involved.
 The investigation into the human rights record of this institution continues.